Kuha All!: Production

-Kuha All! is very similar to Anthony Taberna's former program, Kuha Mo!, which was previously cancelled in 2020 by ABS-CBN (the previous operator of now-All TV Channel 2) along with all the current affairs programs as a result of the network's shutdown and permanent loss of broadcast franchise followed by the company's retrenchment layoffs.
+Kuha All! is very similar to Anthony Taberna's former program, Kuha Mo!, which was previously cancelled in 2020 by ABS-CBN along with all the current affairs programs as a result of the network's shutdown and permanent loss of broadcast franchise followed by the company's retrenchment layoffs.

 Taberna signed contract with All TV on September 6, 2022.
 He admitted that he accepted the offer to host this program due to network's significant talent fee.